Understanding Your Car Insurance Card

 - Claimant: When you have an accident, you’ll likely exchange insurance information with the other person involved.
 It may be exchanged directly or through police officers who report to the scene.

 What to Do if your Car Insurance Card is Lost

-As soon as you realize you’ve lost or damaged your vehicle’s proof of insurance card you need to contact your insurance provider and request a replacement.
+As soon as you realize you’ve lost or damaged your vehicle’s insurance card you need to contact your insurance provider and request a replacement.
 They will likely email you one to print out or you can print a copy from their website so you have proof of insurance until your new card arrives.
-Alternatively, you might be able to use a digital proof of insurance card via the mobile app.
+Alternatively, you might be able to access a digital insurance card via the company’s mobile app.

 Can I show proof of insurance on my phone?